 Valley National Bancorp Declares Its Regular Quarterly Preferred and Common Stock Dividends

-NEW YORK, May 17, 2022 (GLOBE NEWSWIRE) -- Valley National Bancorp (NASDAQ:VLY) (“Valley”), the holding company for Valley National Bank, announced today its regular preferred and common dividends.
+NEW YORK, May 17, 2022 (GLOBE NEWSWIRE) -- Valley National Bancorp (VLY) (“Valley”), the holding company for Valley National Bank, announced today its regular preferred and common dividends.

 The declared quarterly dividends to shareholders of record on June 15, 2022 are as follows: